ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Check-Database.md

 ArcadeDB> CHECK DATABASE BUCKET "Account", "Bill"
 ```

-- Execute the integrity check of the entire database and autofix any issues found.
+- Execute the integrity check of the entire database and auto fix any issues found.

 ```
 ArcadeDB> CHECK DATABASE FIX